eefweenink/Turn-old-Macbook-Pro-into-a-contemporary-notebook/README.md

 The machine will now download the MacOS version it was build for (so very old).
 When started choose to restore the OS and all installation.
 Just let it do what it wants.
 If it cannot write to the disk (because there is old stuff on it), just wipe all off, untill you have a complete free SSD.
 - It will take some time, but at some moment it will restart and you have a running Macbook with the original MacOs on it.
 Connect it to Wifi.
 No need to update the MacOS.
 It will be used only short time.
+NB: If no Windows computer available, it might be usefull to install windows on the Macbook, using Bootcamp.
+It is a Mac application what is capable of adding a windows partition + installation.
+Takes a lot of time, but worked fine, when I needed it.
+You can then login to Windows for using rufus + creating Windows Installer.
+See further.

 ### Install step 0.1: Install OCLP
 Download OCLP latest version, Install, and Create an Installer, just follow the instructions.
 Choose the MacOS you want (I would always try the latest one (now Seqouia).
 It will take time, because it is 15 Gb download, unpack, prepare, and then upload to the USB.
 But then you have an Installer, and the real work can start.
 ### Install step 1.
 Install MacOs + OCLP